 This can benefit the player greatly, as they can choose to take on a tough mission when they’ve leveled up, instead of feeling stuck, unable to beat a difficult boss.

-Open world games have often become tied closely with games with literal wide-open worlds like the featured cities in the Grand Theft Auto franchise and the rich world of the Witcher series.
+Open world games have often become tied closely with games with literal wide-open worlds like the featured cities in the Grand Theft Auto franchise and the rich world of The Witcher series.

 First Open World Game

-Unbelievably, open world games go back a lot farther than you would think.
+Unbelievably, open-world games go back a lot farther than you would think.
 I believe many gamers were introduced to one of the most famous open worlds, that of Liberty City in Grand Theft Auto III in 2001.
-What if I told you that the first modern open world game came out in the mid-1970s?
+What if I told you that the first modern open-world game came out in the mid-1970s?

 Of course, you have classics like the first Legend of Zelda title in which the player controls Link around the wilderness, with the player ultimately deciding where their adventuring takes them.
-Even before Zelda, there was Dungeons & Dragons.
+Even before Zelda, there were Dungeons & Dragons.

 You and your friends would create adventurers and dungeon crawl, relying heavily on imagination and party dynamics with those you were playing with.

 It can be great fun precisely because of the freedom the players have in the world they create.
 You and your buddies are in a haunted crypt and everything is going well, that is until the dungeon master decides to throw a curveball at you and decides to summon high-level giant French snakes wearing birthday party hats.
 It can truly be an unforgettable experience.

 Okay, the history of such an iconic aspect of gaming is great and everything, but what are the best titles?
 What is the best open-world game ever?
 Wait no longer, I’m here to tell you what the best worlds are to immerse yourself in fully.